carly-richardson/stock-analysis/README.md

 ## Results

 ### Stock Performance
 The annual stock returns, on the alternative energy stocks I analyzed, were much higher in 2017 compared to 2018.
-RUN was the only stock that had a higher return in 2018 verse 2017.
+Sunrun Inc. (RUN) was the only stock that had a higher return in 2018 verse 2017.
 RUN also traded at a higher volume in 2018 than it did in 2017.
-DQ had a 199.4% return on investment in 2017, but was down 62.6% year-over-year at the end of 2018.
+Daqo New Energy Corp.
+(DQ) had a 199.4% return on investment in 2017, but was down 62.6% year-over-year at the end of 2018.

 ![image](https://user-images.githubusercontent.com/100643519/160240758-d6ee1eca-4b6a-4cd3-843f-e95c9dd3f9ea.png)